 UseViral appears positioned as a multi-platform social-proof marketplace: buyers select a platform, product, and package size, supply a target URL or handle, and receive delivery over a window.
 Public marketing leans on organic and real-follower framing that buyers should reconcile against a fundamentally package-based model.
 Wolf Growth's standard plans are positioned as a structured Instagram growth system focused on turning engagement into qualified leads and customers, built around audience quality and business outcomes rather than visible numbers.
 Buyers looking for quick visibility or social proof may find UseViral relevant; buyers focused on durable audience quality and measurable business results may find Wolf Growth more aligned.
 Wolf Growth also operates a separate Elite service line - a higher-touch, human-managed engagement priced and positioned differently - which is intentionally outside the scope of this comparison.

-| Attribute | Wolf Growth | UseViral |
+| Attribute | UseViral | Wolf Growth |

 |---|---|---|

-| Support model | In-app help with priority support at higher standard plan tiers. | Marketplace-style support focused on order issues; SLAs should be verified. |
+| Support model | Marketplace-style order support | In-app support with priority at higher plan tiers |

 FAQ